Fan Fic / Day of the Barney Trilogy

 - Released to Elsewhere: During the Purple Holocaust, all children receive a "Special Gift" upon turning thirteen.
 They are taken to the White House for a birthday party in the Oval Office.
 Then Baby Bop takes whatever girls are among the thirteen year olds away for their "Special Gift" while the boys stay behind so that Barney can give them theirs.
 Barney writes the number 13 on their foreheads, tells them to close their eyes and kneel and then he beheads them with a machete.
 It later turns out that the girls are taken away to be raped by Barney and subsequently die giving birth to the Loved Ones.
 The other children are told that the thirteen year olds have gone on vacation.

-- Sealed Evil in a Can: or Sealed Evil in a Crystal, implied to be the final fate of Barney.
+- Sealed Evil in a Can: Or Sealed Evil in a Crystal.
+This is implied to be the final fate of Barney.
 Although it is entirely possible that the crystal is actually giving Jeremy a glimpse into Barney burning in hell.

 - Barney himself, since he offed his own mother.